torvalds/linux/Documentation/trace/ftrace.rst

 As you can see, the new directory looks similar to the tracing directory itself.
-In fact, it is very similar, except that the buffer and events are agnostic from the main director, or from any other instances that are created.
+In fact, it is very similar, except that the buffer and events are agnostic from the main directory, or from any other instances that are created.

 The files in the new directory work just like the files with the